TrimAgency/bot-starter/README.md

         *NOTE: Be careful and avoid testing the conversation's many possible variations/flow within an integration test.
 Use a unit test to test the various possibilities instead.*

+- To test persisted objects this reposotory uses a [Jest preset](https://github.com/shelfio/jest-mongodb) for [mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server).
+This preset sets the process.env.MONGO_URL for your convenience.

+## Adding Libraries

+1. `$ docker exec -it bot-server bash`
+2. Install using yarn
+3. `$docker-compose down`
+4. `$ docker-compose up --build`